DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 For the challenging Fungi dataset, the simple ML-FFT method does not work.
 We introduce a soft alignment method ("Soft Align") where:
 - all frames length NFFT= 1024 points
 - we select a NFFT reference frame in each Fungi phylum (sub-phylum).
-Three reference frames are indetified.
+Three reference frames are identified.
 - we select an optimal NFFT frame for each DNA sequence in each Fungi phylum.
 By comparison (cross-correlation) with the three reference frames.
-- then we applied the simple ML-FFT method on optimal NFFT frames.
+- then we applied the simple ML-FFT method on <i> optimal NFFT frames </i>.

-<b> ML-FFT + Soft Align outperforms ML-DSP with accuracy between 96 to 98% in a reasonable time.</b>
+<b> The ML-FFT + Soft Align outperforms ML-DSP with accuracy between 96 to 98% in a reasonable time.</b>

 | ML-FFT + Soft Align Approach  | Accuracy  |      ML Technique   |
 | ---      | ---         |   ---      |